sncosmo/sncosmo/docs/reference.rst

 Data I/O
 ========

-*Convenience functions for reading and writing photometric data to standard formats*
+*Convenience functions for reading and writing photometric data to standard (and not-so-standard) formats*

 .. autosummary::
    :toctree: _generated